the-drunk-coder/ruffbox/README.md

 A simple, text-based step sequencer that runs in the browser.

-Currently needs Chromium/Chrome 74+ for the *AudioWorklet*, and the *#enable-experimental-web-platform-features* enabled for the module workers.
+Currently needs Chromium/Chrome 74+ for the *AudioWorklet*, and the *#enable-experimental-web-platform-features* flag enabled for the module workers.

 ## Basic Idea